 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Xcam Aerials, Inc., developer and operator of Small Unmanned Aircraft Systems ("sUASs") equipped to conduct aerial photography for the motion picture and television industry for scripted closed set filming, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.1
+Part 11, SkyView Aerial Solutions LLC ("the applicant"), developer and operator of Small Unmanned Aircraft Systems ("sUASs") equipped to conduct infrastructure and construction inspection and assist business operations, hereby applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.

-As described more fully below, the requested exemption would permit the operation of small, unmanned and relatively inexpensive sUAS under controlled conditions in airspace that is 1) limited 2) predetermined 3) controlled as to access and 4) would provide safety enhancements to the already safe operations in the film and television industry presently using conventional aircraft.
+As described more fully below, the requested exemption would permit the operation of small, unmanned, and relatively inexpensive sUAS under controlled conditions in airspace that is 1) limited, 2) predetermined, 3) controlled as to access, and 4) would provide safety enhancements to the already safe operations in the infrastructure and business operations industry presently using conventional aircraft.
 Approval of this exemption would thereby enhance safety and fulfill the Secretary of Transportation's (the FAA Administrator's) responsibilities to "...establish requirements for the safe operation of such aircraft systems in the national airspace system."
 Section 333(c) of the Reform Act.